gom9000/gom9000/README.md

 Some repositories are carefully documented, others are rough sketches.
 I may come back to refine them, or quietly delete them.
 That's just part of how this workbench works, with sawdust on the floor and half-finished prototypes.

+### Why this exists

+This is a public workbench for documenting experiments and long-term projects.

+You're welcome to browse around, follow the process, or pick up anything useful along the way.

 ---

 ## Index